“As a Product Manager, I have a responsibility to build products that delight all stakeholders.”

 Responsibilities of Solution Management

-Solution Management plays a crucial role in pre- and post-PI planning, as well as value stream inspect and adapt workshops.
-They also work with Suppliers, making sure the requirements for supplier-delivered capabilities are understood and assisting with the conceptual integration of these concerns.
+Solution Management is crucial role to pre- and post-PI planning, as well as large solution I&A workshops.
+They also work with Suppliers, making sure the requirements for supplier-delivered capabilities are understood, managing critical aspects of the business relationship, such as financial modeling, and assisting with the conceptual integration of these concerns.

 Solution Management works with and may advise the product managers and Product Owners associated with the ARTs within the Solution Train.
 Accordingly, forming an effective extended product management/Product Owner team is the key to efficient and effective development.

 For teams building large solutions that require multiple ARTs, Product Management has additional responsibilities:

 - Collaborate with Solution Management – Solution management focuses on capabilities, and product managers focus on features.
 Because refining and splitting capabilities into features, managing Nonfunctional Requirements (NFRs), and creating Architectural Runway are collaborative activities, they must be done as a group.

 Participate in Pre- and Post-PI Planning – Product Management also participates in the Pre-PI planning event, working with the Solution Train stakeholders to define the inputs, milestones, and high-level objectives for the upcoming PI planning session.
 In the Post-PI planning session, Product Management helps summarize findings into an agreed-to set of solution PI objectives.